KunalMeher19/ainyx_tha/README.md

 - Drag nodes → Smooth 60fps dragging
 - Delete node → Press Delete/Backspace
 - Fit view → Press F or use controls
+- Toggle inspector → Press P (opens first node if closed, closes if open)
+- Auto-align nodes → Press A (arranges all nodes in a grid layout)
 - Add node → Click + button in app selector

+### Keyboard Shortcuts Card
+A glassmorphism-styled card is permanently visible on the middle-right of the screen on desktop.
+On mobile devices (<768px), it collapses into a toggle button in the top-right corner to save space, expanding only when tapped.

 ---